Austrasia: Etymology

-As with the name Austria, it contains the word for "east", i.e. meaning "eastern land" to designate the original territory of the Franks in contrast to Neustria, the "(new) western land" in northern Gaul conquered by Clovis I in the wake of the Battle of Soissons of 486.
+As with the name Austria, it contains the word for "east", and means "eastern land".
+The term designated the original territory of the Franks in contrast to Neustria, which apparently meant the "(new) western land".

 Geography

-Austrasia was centered on the Middle Rhine, including the basins of the Moselle, Main, and Meuse rivers.
+Austrasia was centered on the Middle Rhine, including the basins of the Moselle, Main and Meuse rivers.
 It bordered on Frisia and Saxony to the north, Thuringia to the east, Swabia and Burgundy to the south and to Neustria to the southwest.
 The exact boundary between Merovingian Neustria and Austrasia is unclear with respect to areas such as the medieval counties of Flanders, Brabant and Hainaut, and areas immediately to the south of these.

 Metz served as the Austrasian capital, although some Austrasian kings ruled from Reims, Trier and Cologne.
 Other important cities included Verdun, Worms and Speyer.
-Fulda monastery was founded in eastern Austrasia in the final decade of the Merovingian period.
+Fulda monastery, an important royal monastery, was founded in eastern Austrasia in the final decade of the Merovingian period.

 In the High Middle Ages, its territory became divided among the duchies of Lotharingia and Franconia in Germany, with some western portions including Reims and Rethel passing to France.

 Its exact boundaries were somewhat fluid over the history of the Frankish sub-kingdoms, but Austrasia can be taken to correspond roughly to the territory of present-day Luxembourg, parts of eastern Belgium, north-eastern France (Lorraine and Champagne-Ardenne), west-central Germany (the Rhineland, Hesse and Franconia) and the southern Netherlands (Limburg, North Brabant, with a salient north of the Rhine including Utrecht and parts of Gelderland).